What NOT to Tell Your Financial Institution

 January 30, 2023

-What NOT To Tell Your Financial Institution_HubSpot image
+What NOT to Tell Your Financial Institution B_HubSpot

 We’d all like to think we can spot a scam from a mile away.
 The numbers, however, tell a different story.
 In 2021 alone, consumers reported losing more than $5.8 billion to fraud.1 Many of these losses were the result of imposter scams — that is, scammers pretending to be someone you know and trust.
 These bad actors may even try to convince you that they’re from your financial institution.
 They might say there’s an issue with your account and you need to deposit money as soon as possible, or that they need to help you log in to your online bank account.